linode/docs/docs/game-servers/host-a-terraria-server-on-your-linode.md

 *  Attach to the console for direct administration, and
 *  Send the console commands like `save` or `exit` while it's running without needing to attach at all (useful when services like systemd need to send server commands).

-{: .note }
->
+{{< note >}}
->Throughout the rest of this guide, you may encounter "command not found" errors when running the `terrariad` command.
+Throughout the rest of this guide, you may encounter "command not found" errors when running the `terrariad` command.
 This may result from the directory `/usr/local/bin/` not being found in the `$PATH` when running sudo commands, which can occur with some Linux distributions.
 You can work around this problem by calling the script with the full path.
 For example, instead of running `sudo terrariad attach`, use `sudo /usr/local/bin/terrariad attach`.
+{{< /note >}}

 ## Running Terraria